Nunie123/data_engineering_on_gcp_book/ch_05_dags.md

 ---

-# Chapter 5: Setting up DAGs in Composer and Airflow
+# [Chapter 5](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_05_dags.md): Setting up DAGs in Composer and Airflow

 In previous chapters we focused on specific technologies: Composer, GCS, and BigQuery.
 In this chapter we'll be pulling together everything we've learned to build a realistic data pipeline.
 We're going to be setting up a Data Warehouse to allow our users to analyze cryptocurrency data.
 We'll be building a DAG to pull data into our Data Lake from a web API.
 We'll then be moving our data into BigQuery.
 Finally, we'll be running transformations on our data so that it is easy for our users wrangle.

 ## Initializing the GCP Infrastructure
 For this chapter we are going to need a Composer Environment, a GCS Bucket, and a couple BigQuery Datasets.
-In Chapter 11 I'll show how to manage each of these pieces of infrastructure in your code using Terraform.
+In [Chapter 11: Deployment Pipelines with Cloud Build](https://github.com/Nunie123/data_engineering_on_gcp_book/blob/master/ch_11_deployment_pipelines.md) I'll show how to manage each of these pieces of infrastructure in your code using Terraform.
 But for now, we're going to set them up using the command line tools.

 First, we need to make sure GCP uses our service account:
 ``` bash